U.S. divided over mask wearing and schools reopening as coronavirus cases surge | Health

 Divided Americans clashed anew over mask mandates and the reopening of schools on Friday, with states and localities choosing conflicting strategies in the face of surging coronavirus cases.
 In the state of Georgia, Governor Brian Kemp sued Atlanta's mayor to prevent her from mandating masks, while Chicago Mayor Lori Lightfoot, leader of the country's third-largest school district, unveiled a plan to offer both in-person and remote instruction over the objection of the teachers' union.

-The mask defiance has touched a nerve among medical professionals, especially as more than of them 1,200 including 161 nurses have died from the coronavirus in the United States, according to the National Nurses United union.
-"Everybody saying that (wearing a mask) is a violation of their freedom - no, it's not because a seat belt is mandated and that's to save your life," said Sharon Taylor, 48, a cardiothoracic nurse in Atlanta.
+The mask defiance has touched a nerve among medical professionals.
+More than 1,200 of them, including 161 nurses, have died from the coronavirus in the United States, according to the National Nurses United union.
+"Everybody saying that (wearing a mask) is a violation of their freedom - no, it's not because a seatbelt is mandated and that's to save your life," said Sharon Taylor, 48, a cardiothoracic nurse in Atlanta.

 With school set to resume in a few weeks, educators across the country have announced a variety of plans to restart teaching amid the pandemic.
-California Governor Gavin Newsom, who until now has allowed school districts in his state of 40 million people to set their own policies, issued guidance on Friday that schools could start in-person instruction if they are in counties that have stayed off the state's monitoring list for 14 days.
-That list focuses on counties with worsening trends.
+California Governor Gavin Newsom, who until now has allowed school districts in his state of 40 million people to set their own policies, issued guidance on Friday that schools could start in-person instruction if they are in counties that for 14 days have stayed off a worsening trends 'watch list'.

-But 30 of the state's 58 counties are on the "watch list" and schools there must remain closed.
+Thirty of the state's 58 counties are on the 'watch list' and schools there must remain closed.
 Among them are Los Angeles, Sacramento and San Diego counties, accounting for nearly 40 percent of the state's population, where school districts already announced they were opting for full remote learning.
-Amid the patchwork of policies, the United States reported a daily global record of more than 77,000 new infections on Thursday, raising the total to more than 3.5 million cases, with nearly 140,000 deaths.
+The United States reported more than 77,000 new infections on Thursday, raising the total to more than 3.5 million confirmed cases, with nearly 140,000 deaths - by far the highest number worldwide.

 Through it all, President Donald Trump has urged a return to normal, stressing the importance of reigniting the economy.
 The Trump administration and some health experts argue children are better off in classrooms for their development, and also to allow parents to return to work.
 But the Chicago Teachers Union contends classes should only be taught remotely because "there is no safe way to reopen anything during a pandemic," union President Jesse Sharkey said.